jstowers/ReactNative-Albums/README.md

 Most styling in React Native is done by hand.
 Very few open-source styling libraries available.

-1. Inside a component, create a _styles_ object:
+1. Inside a component, create a _styles_ object.
+And within the _styles_ object, you can define different properties like _viewStyle_ and _textStyle_:

     ```javascript
         const styles = {